 This day marks the end of the winter season and the arrival of the spring season.
 The use of water and holi colours or powders signifies the bright and colourful nature of spring.
 It is looked upon as the blossoming of love, playing, laughing, forgetting, forgiving, and repairing broken relationships.

-Who celebrate Holi?
+Who celebrates Holi?

 The festival of colours is famous, mainly in the South-Asian countries where the dominating religion is Hinduism.
 It is celebrated in most parts of Nepal and India.